 Director of Photography Stephen Jeter

-Has over 10 years of experience in the film and television industry.
-He graduated from Regent University with a degree in Cinema Television and since then has had the opportunity to travel and film all around the world.
-He has filmed, directed, and edited a variety of documentaries, TV shows, short films, and humanitarian projects.
+Daniel Jeter has over 10 years of experience in the film and television industry.
+He graduated from Regent University with a degree in Cinema & Television and has filmed, directed, and edited a variety of documentaries, TV shows, short films, and humanitarian projects around the world.
 Daniel also specializes in stop-motion animation and has directed and animated several short films including an award winning animation production.